 OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

-SOCIAL SECURITY RULING 19-2P – OBESITY & DISABILITY
+SOCIAL SECURITY RULING 19-2P

 Obesity is a disability that can prevent you from working.
 If you are off work for more than 12 months, then you can apply for disability benefits.
 Over the years, the SSA’s rules regarding obesity have changed multiple times.

 People with obesity have a higher risk for other impairments.
 SSA acknowledges that the effects of obesity, when combined with other impairments, can be greater than the effects of each of the impairments considered separately.

 OBESITY BY ITSELF IS NOT A DISABLING IMPAIRMENT

 Obesity in combination with another impairment may increase the severity or functional limitations of the other impairments.
-The SSA will evaluate each case based on the information in the medical record.
+The SSA will evaluate your case based on the information in the medical record.

 Likewise, it is also the result of metabolism and behavior.
-Obesity can also occur as a side-effect from medications.
+Obesity can also occur from medications.
 Doctors diagnose obesity based on your medical history.
-They also diagnose obesity using a physical examination and your body mass index (BMI).
+They also diagnose obesity using a physical exam and your body mass index (BMI).

-People who store fat around their waist, rather than their hips, have a greater risk of obesity-related complications.
+People who store fat around their waist, rather than their hips, have a greater risk of complications related to obesity.
 The risk increases for a waist size greater than 35 inches for women.
 For men, the risk increases for a waist size greater than 40 inches.

 OBESITY ALONG WITH OTHER IMPAIRMENTS CAN BE DISABLING

 Social Security’s ruling states that obesity often occurs along with other medical conditions.
 For example, you may become obese if you have a musculoskeletal issue or a respiratory condition.
 Likewise, you may struggle with obesity due to a heart problem or an endocrine condition.